Being climate prepared includes understanding what climate hazards to expect, how to mitigate hazards and how to respond to an emergency.

 - Learn how to protect yourself from poor air quality

-- In the event of fire smoke conditions make sure you have home air filters and/or access to a clean-air shelter
+- In the event of fire and smoke conditions, make sure you have home air filters and/or access to a clean-air shelter

 - Fireproof the outside of your home